Lyan221m/Linktree/README.md

 - Mobile optimization ✅
 - Optional animations ✅
-- fetch livestreams from channel function
+- fetch livestreams from channel function ✅ => published on separate repositories
 - Links in a json file ✅
-- An optional design feature that emulates a CRT display with scan lines, static, and glitching effects. (dont know if i do this)
+- An optional design feature that emulates a CRT display with scan lines, static, and glitching effects. (dont know if i do this, probably not)